eslint/archive-website/docs/1.0.0/rules/space-unary-ops.md

 ++ foo
 ```

-Unary operator "--" should not be preceeded by whitespace.
+Unary operator "--" should not be preceded by whitespace.

 ```js
 foo --
 ```

-Unary operator "-" should not be preceeded by whitespace.
+Unary operator "-" should not be preceded by whitespace.

 ```js
 - 1